 - Observe their academic reputation and ability to place students into careers immediately after graduation.
 Choose schools with higher standards for class attendance.

-- Observe schools with generous MERIT based scholarships, including scholarships for athletics, character, music, drama, etc. Note the ones who average granting 50% or more of the total cost of education.
+- Only Division 1 universities, in the major sports, offer full scholarships.
+Everyone else combines academic, merit, and need based AID to HELP pay the majority of your college tuition, room & board.
+Therefore, note which schools offer generous MERIT based scholarships, for character, music, drama, etc, as well as your chosen sport.
+Note the ones who average granting 50% or more of the total cost of education.

 - Prefer schools with a “NO SUBSTANCE” campus policy or at least substance-free dorms.